No. 7 Virginia looks to be businesslike in softer stretch of schedule, starting Wednesday at Louisville

 “I told our staff, ‘Louisville’s close,’” Bennett said this week.
 “That was a while ago and they’ve continued on with that.
 They have guys who are playing well.
 They’re athletic and they’re hungry to get wins.”

-No. 7 Virginia visits last-place Louisville on Wednesday night, the first of two meetings over the final stretch of the season for the Cavaliers (19-4, 11-3 ACC).
-UVa has won the last five games against the Cardinals, and come out on top in 14 of the last 15 meetings in the series.
+No. 7 Virginia visits last-place Louisville on Wednesday night, the first of two meetings during the final stretch of the season for the Cavaliers (19-4, 11-3 ACC).
+UVa has won the past five games against the Cardinals and come out on top in 14 of the past 15 meetings in the series.

 Led by guard El Ellis and forward Jae’Lyn Withers, Louisville finally broke through for its first ACC win under first-year coach Kenny Payne with a 68-58 home victory over Georgia Tech on Feb.
 1. It followed that up with a three-point home loss to Florida State.